Alcatecablee/Neurolint/README.md

 ## The Solution

-NeuroLint was created during development of [Taxfy.co.za](https://taxfy.co.za) when over **700 ESLint errors**, hydration bugs, and missing React keys appeared across the codebase.
-Instead of spending weeks on manual fixes, an intelligent multi-layer system was built that:

-- Fixed **90% of issues automatically** using AST transformations
-- Reduced error count from **700 to 70** in production
-- Saved **hundreds of hours** of manual work
-- Created **zero breaking changes** during fixes

-### Key Differentiator: No AI

 **NeuroLint uses deterministic, rule-based transformations—NOT artificial intelligence.**

 - **AST Parsing** - Understands code structure through Abstract Syntax Trees